loseys/BlackMamba/README.md

 [![Release](https://img.shields.io/badge/Release-beta-orange)](https://github.com/loseys/Oblivion/)
 [![license](https://img.shields.io/badge/license-MIT-orange)](https://github.com/loseys/Oblivion/)

-BlackMamba is a multi client C2/post exploitation framework with some spyware features.
-Powered by Python 3.8.6 and QT Framework.
+BlackMamba is a multi-client C2/post-exploitation framework with some spyware features.
+It is powered by Python 3.8.6 and QT Framework.

 Some of BlackMamba features are:
-- **Multi Client** - Supports multiple client connections at the same time.
+- **Multi-Client** - Supports multiple client connections at the same time.
-- **Real Time Communication Updates** - Real time communication and updates between the client and server.
+- **Real-Time Communication Updates** - Real-time communication and updates between the client and server.
-- **Encrypted Communication** - Almost all communications are encrypt, with exception of screen video streaming.
+- **Encrypted Communication** - Almost all communications are encrypted, except for screen video streaming.
-- **Screenshot Gattering** - Get a realtime screenshot from the client.
+- **Screenshot Gathering** - Get a real-time screenshot from the client.
-- **Video Streaming** - Watch in real time the client screen.
+- **Video Streaming** - Watch in real-time the client screen.
 - **Client Lock** - Lock and unlock the machine of the client.
 - **Encrypted File Transfer (upload/download)** - Download files from the client or uploads files for the client.
-- **Keylogger** - Register all the keys pressed by client.
+- **Keylogger** - Register all the keys pressed by the client.
 - **Web Downloader** - Download files from URLs or content by RAW pages.

 <p align="center">